-Plymouth Argyle is a club with long and fantastic traditions, residing at the moment in the third tier of English football, League One.
+Plymouth Argyle is a club with long and fantastic traditions, residing alongside Leicester in the Championship this season.
 From the past we have seen a few foxes going down south almost as far as you can get in Britain.
 Seen today as the largest city in England not to host a Premier League club, as The Pilgrims never have been at the highest level, but has attracted talent of such.

-Peter Shilton is by the name, probably the greatest of them all to move to Plymouth Argyle, taking a role as player manager at the club in 1992, and staying on at Home Park until 1995.
+Peter Shilton is by the name, probably the greatest of them, among our both camps men, being at Leicester and Plymouth, taking a role as player manager at the club in 1992, and staying on at Home Park until 1995.
 Shilts’ played 34 league games and pushed the club to the third tier play-off.
-A decline in form for the team did see Shilton leave and again going back to concentrate on playing, he was 45 years of age.
+A decline in form did see Shilton leave and again going back to concentrate on playing and goalkeeper coaching, at the age of 45.

-Another former fox to mention is Gordon Fincham who had a life with The Pilgrims, playing for Plymouth Argyle from 1958 to 1963, moving on to Luton Town and from there to a life with football in South Africa.
+Another former fox to mention is Gordon Fincham who had a life with The Pilgrims, playing for Plymouth Argyle from 1958 to 1963, moving on to Luton Town.
+He played for Leicester from 1952 to 1958, adding up a total of 250 league games before moving to South Africa.

 Former Leicester City manager Jimmy Bloomfield is also one who had a spell down south with Plymouth Argyle.
 He played at Home Park from 1966 to 1968.
 Ian Halloway is one that has been manager at both clubs.